I Don't Wanna Be a Star: Chart performance

 "I Don't Wanna Be a Star" peaked at number one on the singles chart in Spain and Italy, and was a top-10 hit also in Finland and Hungary.
-Additionally, the single was a top-20 hit in France, Iceland, and Scotland.
+Additionally, the single was a top-20 hit in France, Iceland, Latvia and Scotland.
 In the UK, it reached number 22 on 17 December 1995, during its first week on the UK Singles Chart.
 It spent six weeks within the chart in total.
 On the Record Mirror On a Pop Tip Club Chart, it reached number one.
 On the Eurochart Hot 100, the single entered the top 30, peaking at number 23 in January 1996, and ended up as number 91 on the 1996 Year-End Sales Charts.
 It also peaked at number four on the European Dance Radio Chart.
-Outside Europe, "I Don't Wanna Be a Star" reached number six on the RPM Dance/Urban chart in Canada, number 23 in Israel and number 109 in Australia.
+Outside Europe, "I Don't Wanna Be a Star" reached number six on the RPM Dance/Urban chart in Canada, number eight in Israel and number 109 in Australia.

 Music video

-The accompanying music video for "I Don't Wanna Be a Star" was shot in Rome, Italy.
-Many famous places from the city can be seen in the video, like Colosseum, Harry's Bar, and Via Veneto.
+The music video for "I Don't Wanna Be a Star" was shot in Rome, Italy.
+Several famous places from the city can be seen in the video, like Colosseum, Harry's Bar, and Via Veneto.
 Many scenes are also showing Corona's frontwoman Olga de Souza singing in front of the Trevi Fountain.
 Other scenes show her in a restaurant where she poses for photographs or sitting in a taxi while paparazzi are following her.
 The video is made in a 70s-style, and throughout the video, de Souza wears many different costumes and wigs in different colors.